waveform-computing/compoundpi/docs/install.rst

     $ sudo apt-get update
     $ sudo apt-get install compoundpi-client

+On Raspbian (assuming you want to use a Raspberry Pi as a client), use the same procedure as for Ubuntu (above) but omit the ``add-apt-repository`` step.
+Be aware that the GUI client is untested under Raspbian.

 On other platforms, the package can be installed from PyPI.
 First, ensure that you have the ``pip`` command installed (this is in the ``python-pip`` package on Debian and RedHat based distros).
 Use this to install compound pi,